Marine Corps Security Force Regiment

-The Marine Corps Security Force Regiment is a dedicated security and anti-terrorism unit of the United States Marine Corps.
-It provides security forces to guard high-value naval installations, most notably those containing nuclear vessels and weapons.
-It also provides Fleet Anti-terrorism Security Teams (FAST) and Recapture Tactics Teams (RTT).
+The Marine Corps Security Force Regiment is a dedicated expeditionary security and anti-terrorism regiment of the United States Marine Corps.
+Its mission is to provide security forces to guard high-value naval installations, most notably those containing nuclear vessels and weapons.
+Additionally, it also provides the Fleet Anti-terrorism Security Teams (FAST) and Recapture Tactics Teams (RTT).
 Marines who complete Security Forces training are assigned a secondary Military Occupational Specialty (MOS) of 8152 (Marine Corps Security Force Guard), while instructors can earn 8153 (Marine Corps Security Force Cadre Trainer).

 History

 The unit was initially organized as the Marine Detachment, Naval Operation Base in 1920.
 It was re-designated as Marine Barracks, Norfolk in 1939.
 During World War II, Marines from the Norfolk Barracks provided security for several commands in the Tidewater area, including the Naval Station, Naval Air Station, and Naval Fuel Annex at Craney Island, and what is now Naval Amphibious Base Little Creek.

 The Barracks also acted as the processing center for transient Marines on the East Coast.
 In addition to providing gate security for the Norfolk Naval Base Complex and a security force for a nearby Service Storage Facility, Barracks Marines also served as ceremonial troops and provided security at the headquarters of United States Atlantic Fleet and provided administrative support to Marines stationed in various Naval commands in Norfolk area.

 The Norfolk Barracks was re-designated as Marine Corps Security Force Battalion, Atlantic, on 1 April 1987, and exercised administrative control over security force companies and detachments afloat in the Atlantic region.
-FAST (FMF LANT) Marines engaged with "intruders" on 14 April 1988 at the fuel farms in Panama during a half hour-long firefight.
+FAST (FMF LANT) Marines engaged with "intruders" on 14 April 1988 at the Arraijan fuel farms near Howard Air Force Base in Panama during a two hour-long firefight.

 The former Marine Barracks at Mare Island Naval Shipyard, Vallejo, CA was re-designated as Marine Corps Security Force Battalion, Pacific, FMF on 3 August 1987.
 The battalion exercised administrative control over security force companies and detachments afloat in the Pacific region such as the former Marine Barracks Concord, Marine Barracks Bangor, Marine Barracks Hawaii, Marine Barracks North Island, and Marine Barracks Yokusuka, Japan.
 Originally, Commanding General, Fleet Marine Force, Pacific had direct operational command of MCSFBN, FMF, Pacific.
 CG FMF PAC visited the battalion at Mare Island near the end of August that year.